vrbrito/django-backend-boilerplate/README.md

-# Boilerplate Backend for Independent Backend
+# Boilerplate Django Independent Backend

 The code is based on two main services based on DJANGO (app) and POSTGRESQL (relational db).